homiedopie/beberlei.de/drafts/decoupling_applications_with_domain_event.rst

 that are important in systems with eventual consistency.
 This is one downside that you need to take into account.

-The Domain Event pattern is a prerequisate for full blown `CQRS
+The Domain Event pattern is a prerequisite for full blown `CQRS
 <http://queue.acm.org/detail.cfm?id=1394128>`_.
 My `LiteCQRS
 <https://github.com/beberlei/litecqrs-php>`_ library includes a simple
 implementation of DomainEvent and EventProvider classes and integration into